citp/privacy-policy-historical/f/fi/fin/finishing.com.md

 ### Complaints

-If you feel that anyone has spammed you, and that the spammer obtained your contact info through this site, please let us know.
+If you feel that anyone has spammed you through info available from this site, please let us know.
 Thanks!

 Ted Mooney <mooney@finishing.com>

 * * *

-Back to finishing.com [Home Page](https://web.archive.org/web/20100824064320id_/http%3A//www.finishing.com/)
+Back to finishing.com [Home Page](https://web.archive.org/web/20110527042831id_/http%3A//www.finishing.com/)